 The final phase in this paper is the classification process using decision tree and Naive Bayes classifier techniques.
-Decision tree technique is a robust statistical technique for interpretation, prediction, data manipulation and classification which is used in many research fields.
+Decision tree technique is a robust statistical interpretation, prediction, technique for data manipulation and classification which is used in many research fields.
 Decision tree technique commonly used in data mining in case of classification systems that depends on different attributes and to advanced prediction method for the target variable.
-Decision tree depends on classifies the problem in to branch such as segments that form the inverted tree with a root node, internal nodes and leaves nodes [20].
-Naïve Bayes is depending on probability. classifier Naïve classification technique used as a supervised learning technique and statistical technique in classification phase.
+Decision tree depends on classifies the problem in to branch such as segments that form the inverted tree with a root node, internal nodes and leaves nodes [21].
+Naïve Baves classifier is depending on probability.
+Naïve classification technique used as a supervised learning technique and statistical technique in classification phase.
 Naïve Bayes is the simplest probabilistic technique depending on Bayesian theorem and independence assumption.
-The proposed model in this research used Discrete Wavelet Transform (DWT) algorithm in the feature extraction part and then compares between the accuracy rates of the classification process that depends on Naïve Bayes and decision tree techniques.
-This is the continual contribution for the authors and this is one of the best accurate models if the authors compare between this model and the previous models accuracy rates.
+The proposed model in this research used gray level co-occurrence matrix (GLCM) algorithms in the feature extraction part and then compare between the accuracy rates of the classification process that depends on Naïve Bayes and J48 decision tree techniques.
+This is the continual contribution for the authors and this is the best accurate model if the authors compare between this model and the previous models accuracy rates.

 The rest of the paper is organized as follows.
 Backgrounds are discussed in Section 2.
-Section 3 presents the proposed the bovine Identification model in detail.
+Section 3 presents the proposed the bovine classification model in detail.
 Experimental results are discussed in Section 4.
 Conclusions and future work are discussed in Section 5.